autowarefoundation/autoware.universe/planning/behavior_velocity_planner/dynamic-obstacle-stop-design.md

 ![brief](./docs/dynamic_obstacle_stop/collision_points.svg)

-#### insert velocity
+#### Insert velocity

-##### insert velocity to decelerate for obstacles
+##### Insert velocity to decelerate for obstacles

 If the collision is detected, stop point is inserted on distance of base link to front + stop margin from the selected collision point.
-The base link to front means the distance between base_link (center of rear-wheel axis) and front of the car. stop margin is determined by the parameter of `stop_margin`.
+The base link to front means the distance between base_link (center of rear-wheel axis) and front of the car.
+Stop margin is determined by the parameter of `stop_margin`.

 ![brief](./docs/dynamic_obstacle_stop/insert_velocity.svg)

-##### limit velocity with specified jerk and acc limit
+##### Limit velocity with specified jerk and acc limit

 The maximum slowdown velocity is calculated in order not to slowdown too much.
 See the [Occlusion Spot document](./occlusion-spot-design.md#maximum-slowdown-velocity) for more details.